Think of your equity as the money you would have left over if you sold your home, and repaid your home loan.

-You can use an equity loan for renovation purposes, investments in shares, to purchase another property or to refinance your mortgage.
+You can use this equity for renovation purposes, to invest in shares, to purchase another property or to refinance your mortgage.

-The interest rates and fees that can be offered for an equity loan will vary across all lenders, however all the major banks offer similar features for equity loans.
-Some of the common products are:
+The interest rates and fees offered on an equity loan vary across lenders but the features are very similar.
+Some common equity loan products are:

 - CBA– MAV package line of credit residential equity / MAV standard variable rate / MAV package 12 month discounted variable rate / Standard variable rate / Line of credit residential equity rate / MAV package 1 year guaranteed rate